piotr-rarus/python-template/README.md

 - `.coveragearc` - corage config config, usually you don't want to report coverage on CLI, tests and some expressions
 - `.flake8` - `flake8` config
 - `isort.cfg` - `isort` config
-- `Makefile` - tasks definitions, much simplier to call `make` than writing whole commands in the terminal
+- `Makefile` - tasks definitions, much simpler to call `make` than writing whole commands in the terminal
 - `mypy.ini` - `mypy` config, usually some of your dependencies won't be hinted so you gonna ignore them here
 - `poetry.lock` - compiled dependencies
 - `poetry.toml` - `poetry` config